junyuanM/WWW-Rebuttal/fvtc.md

 - **Experiment to Validate the Importance of This Step**:
   To test the importance of this method, we conducted additional experiments under MBA attacks.
-After \( n \) rounds of interaction, we compared the impact on subsequent jailbreak attempts with and without this step.
+After \( n \) rounds of interaction, we compared the impact on TBA and MBA with and without this step.

 | state/num | 1    | 2    | 3    |
 | --------- | ---- | ---- | ---- |